Council Service Centers

 The sole task of Commissioner Service is to help units succeed.
 Call on your Commissioner when you need help with program, administration, reorganization, and your annual rechartering process.

-The council e-newsletter is emailed to all registered adults monthly, featuring local Scouting news and quality program suggestions.
+The council e-newsletter is emailed to all registered adults (who provided an email address) monthly, featuring local Scouting news and quality program suggestions.

 This monthly magazine is excellent reading for all boys and leaders at a special rate of $12.00 per year.
 Boys' Life is part of a complete Scouting program.